juicedata/juicefs-csi-driver/.github/ISSUE_TEMPLATE/docs-defect.md

 ---
 name: Document Defect
 about: Report a documentation defect
-title: '[DOC]'
+title: '[DOC] '
-labels: documentation
+labels: kind/documentation
-assignees: ''

 ---

 **Provide a link to that doc page:**